A Day Trip to Fontainebleau and Vaux-le-Vicomte

 Apparently every Saturday evening May-October, the castle lights up in candlelight, which I’m sure is absolutely stunning.
 I saw Versailles that night by candlelight and even glancing at it from outside the gates was a great memory.

-How to get there from Paris: Go to Gare de l’Est and take the regional Line P to Provins (which is also a great place to visit).
+Go to Gare de l’Est and take the regional Line P to Provins (which is also a great place to visit).
 Get off at Verneuil l’Etang station and take the Chateaubus outside the station (cash only).

 If you’d also like to visit with a tour, you can do so via GetYourGuide.